stkim1/MTImageMapView/README.markdown

 - Coordinates must be provided in pairs.
 - At least 3 pairs of coordinates must be presented.
 - No "rect", "circle" type map is supported.
 "Polygon" only at this time being.
+- Starting from iOS 6.0, dispatch objects are Object-C objects, meaning when you are to go with ARC, dispatch objects too are managed by ARC.
+For backward compatibility issue, I do not support ARC at this point.
+You can read more detail at [Does ARC support dispatch queues?](http://stackoverflow.com/questions/8618632/does-arc-support-dispatch-queues)

 ## Credits
 US states image and all coordinates are credited to [Illinois Center for Information Technology and Web Accessibility](http://html.cita.illinois.edu/text/map/map-example.php).</a>